Olde English Bulldogge Information and Facts: Is This Dog Breed Right for You?

 Breed Evolution and Breeding Standards

-In 1971, David Leavitt employed a cattle-breeding model developed by Dr. Fechimer of Ohio State to arrive at a bulldog breed to achieve an athletic dog of similar build with a gentler disposition to that of the bull-baiting period.
-According to David Leavitt, the OEB does not have much of the undesired traits of the breed's relatives (difficult births, hip issues, and brachycephalic syndrome).
+In 1971, David Leavitt employed a cattle-breeding model developed by Dr. Fechimer of Ohio State to arrive at an athletic bulldog breed with a similar build and gentler disposition than that of the extinct Old English Bulldog.
+According to David Leavitt, the OEB does not have the undesired traits of the breed's relatives (difficult births, hip issues, and brachycephalic syndrome).
 Leavitt is quoted below regarding his breed standards:

 "Cesarean section births are not necessary.
 Artificial insemination, due to male ineptness and lack of drive, has been replaced by natural ties.
 Life span is over eleven years.
 All breeding stock have had hip x-rays.
 No dog with bad hips is bred."